Main Content Region

 The Faculty Senate adheres to Robert’s Rules of Order Newly Revised.
 These rules provide a format for discussion and allow the Senate to navigate complex issues and reach well-informed decisions.
 In the event of conflict between Roberts Rules and the Constitution and Bylaws, the Constitution and Bylaws take precedence.

-These guides provide a concise overview of Robert’s Rules:
+This guide provides a concise overview of Robert’s Rules:

-Robert's Rules Overview
+Concise Guide to Robert's Rules

-Basics of Robert's Rules (PTA)
+Video of Workshop on Robert's Rules

 Constitution